samueldsingh/data-engineering/sql/1-introduction.md

 or a comment and can have different attributes based on its type.
 The database can handle a variety of data structures without needing to modify the schema.
 This flexibility allows for easy scalability as the application grows and evolves.

-In summary, SQL databases are based on structured and relational data models, supporting powerful querying with SQL.
+SQL databases are based on structured and relational data models, supporting powerful querying with SQL.
 They are suitable for structured and transactional data.
 NoSQL databases offer flexible data models, scalability, and high-speed access.
 They are suitable for unstructured or rapidly changing data requirements.
 The choice between SQL and NoSQL databases depends on the specific needs of an application, the data model, scalability requirements, and the desired level of consistency and querying capabilities.